Mark Christopher Lawrence

 Mark Christopher Lawrence (born May 22, 1964) is an American character actor, stand-up comedian and voice-over artist.
 He is known for his role as esoteric D.J.
 Tone Def in the 1994 satirical rap mockumentary Fear of a Black Hat.
-He has appeared in popular films such as Terminator 2: Judgment Day, Tales From the Hood, Planet of the Apes, Lost Treasure and The Pursuit of Happyness.
+He has appeared in popular films such as Child's Play 3 (1991), Crimson Tide (1995), Sprung (1997), Garfield: The Movie (2004) and The Island (2005).

-Lawrence is best known for his role as Big Mike on the NBC series Chuck.
+Lawrence is best known for his role as Big Mike on the series Chuck.
 He has made guest appearances on many television programs, most notably Heroes, My Name Is Earl, Crossing Jordan, Dharma & Greg, Malcolm in the Middle, Touched by an Angel, Malcolm & Eddie, Men Behaving Badly, Seinfeld, Murphy Brown, Good Luck Charlie and Martin.
 He is also featured on the radio series Adventures in Odyssey as "Ed Washington".

 Early life and education

 Lawrence grew up in Compton, California.
 He and his two siblings were raised by a single mother.
 In tenth grade, he became involved with his high school's debate team—immersing himself in forensics competitions and theater.
 After winning his school district's Literary Olympiad competition, Lawrence went on to compete at the state and national levels as a member of the Cerritos Community College forensics squad.
 There he went on to capture the collegiate Bovero-Tabor Award, awarded to the top community college speaker in the country.
 Lawrence gained the attention of the University of Southern California’s debate team coaches, and was awarded a full scholarship to attend the university.
 While at USC, he traveled the nation competing in tournaments.
 Meanwhile, he was gaining valuable experience in his craft by moonlighting at the Los Angeles Theater Center.
 There, a Hollywood talent agent noticed his skill and landed Lawrence his first job in television, a role on Hill Street Blues.